PDF 371 KB

-Health professionals, especially those involved in delivering vaccines, need to be well informed to confident respond to questions and concerns raised by the community.
+Health professionals, especially those involved in delivering vaccines, need to be well informed to confidently respond to questions and concerns raised by the community.

 Vaccines are administered by health professionals in a variety of settings such as hospitals, general practice, schools, council clinics and workplace settings.

 Health professionals involved in the discussion or delivery of immunisation will benefit from this course.

 Evidence of registration with AHPRA is required when registering for the course.
 The course users’ scope of practice and State and Territory legislation governs whether the Certificate of Completion meets the requirements for the health professional to immunise independent of a medical order.

 Clinical support about the content of the course is available by phone Monday to Friday 8:30 am to 5.00 pm (Australian Central Standard Time) from a team of immunisation nurse experts.
 Emails can be sent anytime and a response will be provided by the next business day.